Rafa-Camp04/Amazonia/README.md

 ```

-An Amazonia user can also update the quantity of products and remove them from the cart.
+An Amazonia user can also update the quantity of products and remove them from the cart:

 ![6](https://github.com/Rafa-Camp04/Amazonia/assets/161013936/bccec336-4131-410a-b521-75555d8f8e85)